What Is Maths Mastery? The 10 Key Principles Of Teaching For Mastery In Maths

 In his recently released book, Teaching for Mastery, Mark McCourt gives the history and an overview of the classroom applications of the mastery model of schooling, and that is what I will be taking a closer look at in this post with particular reference to how it applies to KS1 and KS2 maths teaching at primary school.

-As a primary school teacher, you may not have heard of Mark McCourt but he is a tour de force in secondary and mathematics education, and a leading authority on the mastery models of teaching.
+If you’re not familiar with him Mark McCourt is a tour de force in secondary school mathematics education, and a leading authority on the mastery models of teaching.

 He has been a teacher, senior leader, headteacher and inspector

-Mark was a Director at the National Centre for Teaching of Mathematics and is currently the CEO of La Salle Education, which provided maths CPD to schools and teachers.
-You can hear him speak at mathematics conferences but also on these episodes of the Mr. Barton Maths podcasts: here and here.
+Mark was a Director at the NCETM and is currently the CEO of La Salle Education, which provided provides professional development to schools and teachers.
+You can hear him speak at mathematics conferences but also on these episodes of the Mr. Barton Maths podcasts:

-His book, Teaching for Mastery, is subject-agnostic, meaning its principles can be applied to all subjects taught in schools but many examples will focus on maths.
+His book, Teaching for Mastery, is subject-agnostic, meaning its principles can be applied to all subjects taught in schools but many examples focus on mastery maths lessons.
+It’s an essential read for all maths teachers, primary or secondary.

 1. Teaching For Mastery Is An Old Technique, Not A New One